Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ## Setting up tracking (optional)

-If you set your location properly and your TLEs are up-to-date, you can use SatDump's `Tracking` dropdown to see the following satellite pass.
+If you set your location properly and your TLEs are up-to-date, you can use SatDump's `Tracking` dropdown to see the next satellite pass.
 It allows you to have the satellite's location in a convenient spot, eliminating the need for a second program running next to SatDump.
 To use it, choose the `Satellites` option and select the target satellite from the dropdown.
 You will now see a summary of the next pass.

 The 'radar' is like a compass, where every circle is equivalent to 30° of elevation.
-The closer to the center a satellite is, the higher in the sky it is in the real life, with the center point being the zenith (straight, 90°).
+The closer to the center a satellite is, the higher in the sky it is in the real life, with the center point being 90° - straight up.

 ![A screenshot of SatDump's tracking tab](../../assets/images/Radio/SD_Tracking.jpg) <br>
 *SatDump showing the next NOAA 15 pass*

 ## Using pipelines

-Now that we can see what is going on in the spectrum, we can prepare and start a **pipeline**!
+Now that we can see what is going on in the spectrum, we can prepare and start a <abbr title="Think of this like a small 'program' - a pipeline is just a collection of steps that SatDump performs in order to get data out of a signal.
+Every signal has its own pipeline.">**pipeline**</abbr>!
 Once a pass is incoming, open the `Processing` dropdown and select the entry (pipeline) corresponding to your satellite pass, in this example I will choose `METEOR M2-x LRPT 72k` for Meteor M2-3 LRPT.

 Once you configure it and hit start, a lot of things will pop up which will be different based on the satellite you are receiving.
 Let's break it all down: